Zarnell Fitch

 Zarnell Stephen Fitch (born July 6, 1983) is an American football coach and former player.
 He was signed by the New York Jets as an undrafted free agent in 2006, spent time with two other NFL teams and played in several other professional leagues.
-He is currently the Defensive Line Coach at Texas Tech Red Raiders football.
+He was the Defensive Line Coach at Texas Tech Red Raiders football through January 31, 2026 but his contract was not extended.

 Early life

 Fitch was born and raised by a single mother in Spencer, Oklahoma, a suburb of Oklahoma City.
 He graduated from Star Spencer High School in 2001.

 Playing career

 College

 The first two seasons of Fitch's college football career came at Navarro College in Corsicana, Texas, where he was a two-year starter playing defensive tackle for the Bulldogs.
 As a sophomore in 2002, he totalled 48 tackles, 2 sacks, a forced fumble and 2 fumble recoveries.
 He signed a national letter of intent to play at Tennessee in 2003, but returned to Navarro that fall to completed his junior college academic requirements while not participating in football.

 Following his one-year hiatus from competitive football, Fitch enrolled at Texas Christian University in Fort Worth, Texas in January 2004.
 That fall, he played in eight games for the Horned Frogs, registering 10 tackles.
 In the first game of his senior season, Fitch registered a tackle for loss as TCU upset #5 Oklahoma, 17-10 in Norman.
 He went on to start three games that season, helping the Frogs win a conference title in their first year as members of the Mountain West Conference.
 He registered 24 tackles for the season to go along with 1.5 sacks and 2 interceptions - including one in a 27-24 victory over Iowa State in the 2005 Houston Bowl.

 Fitch graduated from TCU in May 2006 with a degree in communication and a minor in social work.